feast-dev/feast-demo/README.md

-# On demand feature views demo
+# Feast demo

 ## Overview

-This tutorial demonstrates the use of on demand feature views in Feast.
-It extends the Feast default demo data to include on demand transformations.
+This tutorial demonstrates the use of on demand feature views and stream ingestion in Feast.
+It extends the Feast default demo data to include on demand transformations and pushing to the online store from stream events..

 ## Setup